 I’m going to let you in on a little secret, I’ve never made a tuna noodle casserole before.
 And I’ve also never tasted a tuna casserole before and I certainly didn’t think of developing a tuna casserole recipe!

 That’s right I was a food snob when it came to tuna casseroles.

 But I’ve definitely seen the light!
 One of my greatest pleasures in life is when I make something that is so delicious that it surprises me, and that was the case with this ah-mazingly delicious dish.
 I devoured that plateful of deliciousness and more!

 This isn’t a classic tuna casserole, it’s taken it to an entirely new level of deliciousness.

 We reheated the leftovers for dinner on day two and if possible it was even tastier!
-So now I can proudly proclaim I like Tuna Casseroles….. well ones made with Blue Harbor Tuna make the best tuna casserole!
+So now I can proudly proclaim I like Tuna Casseroles (the ones I make, anyway).

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.

 *Grated Romano shown in pic is for the white sauce.
 White sauce ingredients will follow.